The Science of Scalp Balance: A Complete Guide to Managing Seborrheic Dermatitis

 Topical corticosteroidsInflammation — reduces immune responseMalassezia load, sebum overproduction, barrier dysfunctionInflammation returns when steroids stop; long-term use thins scalp skin

-The corticosteroid long-term risk
+The corticosteroid long-term consideration

-The plant-based clinical alternative
+The plant-based alternative

 Get the treatment →